frederikdesmedt/lecture_notes/lecture_notes/frederikds/semester2/kr.md

 A common misusage of CWA happens when we only want to apply CWA locally (for some specific axioms).

 > ?
 What's a default assumption?
 How is it different from a communication agreement?
+>
+> Answer: They are more informal concepts, default assumption means we expect a default value for *objects we know nothing about*, while a communication
+> agreement is used when we do know all information about the world and want to express everything without actually specifying every false atom explicitly
+> (so we can reduce the size of the theory).

 > Inheritance hierarchies := A tree-like structure of types (parent is supertype, child is subtype).
 >